bhoamikhona/react/Section 10/README.md

 - So, when trying to strike the right balance between too little and too many props, and a balance that works well, for both the creator and the consumer of the component, based on the project's needs.
 - Now, if for some reason you really need to expose so many props, make sure to at least provide some good default values for many of them.
 - It will come to you with practice, but it is quite important to get into this mindset of distinguishing between component creators and consumers.

+### Improving Reusability with Props

+- You might have heard that we should never initialize state from props.
+- However, that is only true if you want the state variable to stay in-sync with that passed in props - in other words, if you want the state value to update in case that the prop value is also updated.
+- But in our StarRating component, that is not the case.
+- We are really only using the `defaultRating` prop as a seed data i.e. the initial state, and we don't care whether this value maybe changes somewhere else in the application - outside the starRating component.
+- Therefore, it is completely fine to do.

 ## Author